muarshad01/Spring_Microservices/section_08_kubernetes_with_microservices_using_docker_springboot_and_springcloud.md

 ## 221. Step 10 - Quick Review of K8s Concepts - Pods, Replica Sets & Deployment

+* Deployment ensure that a release upgrade from V1 to V2 happens without a hitch

 ***

-## 222. Technology Change is an Opportunity
+## 222. Technology Change is an `Opportunity`

+* Boost Employability
+    * Be proficient with latest technologies
+* Foster Creativity
+    * New technologies inspire unique approaches to tasks
+* Enhance Problem-Solving
+    * New tools / methodologies offer innovative solutions to complex problems
+* Prepare for the Future
+    * Understanding emerging technologies sets you up for the long-term success

 ***